WPTK/awesome-planespotting-list/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/WPTK/cool-adsbx-links)  [![License: ODbL](https://img.shields.io/badge/License-ODbL-brightgreen.svg)](https://opendatacommons.org/licenses/odbl/) ![Static Badge](https://img.shields.io/badge/Contributions-Welcome-green)

+# Awesome Planespotting List

+A curated collection of specialized aircraft tracking links for avgeeks of all kinds.
+This repo provides direct links to track specific categories of aircraft across multiple aggregators - from emergency response aircraft fightingfires to military intelligence (ISR), law enforcement helicopters, and UN flights!

+Each category includes filtered links for ADSBexchange, ADSB.lol, ADSB.fi, and Airplanes.live, making it easy to spot interesting aircraft movements around the world.
+Truthfully, this will work for any site running `tar1090`.
+If I'm missing a site, submit an issue and let me know!

 ### Future Plans

- - Type code filters (modifications of what's found on the [Map Help](https://adsbexchange.com/map-help/) page.)
- - More cool links (with your help!)
+ - More cool links (with your help!
+Submit a pull request!)
- - FAQ
+ - FAQ (maybe?)
  - Continual maintenance to make sure lists are accurate and updated.

-# ADBS Links
+(This is a big one!)

+# Awesome Planespotting List

 | **Country**                        | **State**      | **Description**                                                                                                          | **ADSBx**                 | **ADSB.lol**              | **ADSB.fi**               | **ADSB.one**              |
 |------------------------------------|----------------|--------------------------------------------------------------------------------------------------------------------------|---------------------------|---------------------------|---------------------------|---------------------------|